f5devcentral/f5-rseries-training/docs/rseries_monitoring_snmp.rst

     }
     r10900-1#

 To upload each of the files to a remote HTTPS server use the following command.
+You can also upload using SCP or SFTP by using the proper protocol option.

 .. code-block:: bash